-- Where possible, incorporate the use of the Hul'qumi'num' language into CWB Meetings, programs, and communication and engagement materials. - Convene regular monthly CWB and Society Meetings and meetings between the Co-Chairs. - Create and steward opportunities for relationship building and educational opportunities between Partners. - Ocordinate bi-annual inter-staff meetings with Lulumexun/Environment managers.
+- Facilitate meetings, provide briefings, create and disseminate messaging, and actively support the communications and meeting needs of the Co-Chairs with each other, external stakeholders, and other levels of government. - Where possible, incorporate the use of the Hul'qumi'num' language into CWB Meetings, programs, and communication and engagement materials. - Convene regular monthly CWB and Society Meetings and meetings between the Co-Chairs. - Create and steward opportunities for relationship building and educational opportunities between Partners. - Coordinate bi-annual inter-staff meetings with Cowichan Tribes Lulumexun / CVRD Environment managers.
 Consult on annual plans. - Seek invitation of the Elders Lunch manager for CWB staff to attend approximately once monthly with 1-2 Board members.